PENGZhaoqing/SimpleSniff/README.md

 # SimpleSniff
-A simple sniff tool with the same basic function of wireshark by pyqt4 and scapy
+A very simple sniff tool implementation with the same basic function of wireshark by pyqt4 and scapy

 ## Prerequisite